-For more information see the Australian Rheumatology Association’s Patient Medicine Information or see the Medicines and arthritis information sheet.
+For more information see the Australian Rheumatology Association’s Patient Medicine Information or see the Medicines & Arthritis information sheet.

 What can I do?

-Learn about psoriatic arthritis and play an active role in your treatment.
+2. Learn about psoriatic arthritis and play an active role in your treatment.
 Not all information you read or hear about is trustworthy so always talk to your doctor or healthcare team about treatments you are thinking about trying.
-Reliable sources of further information are also listed in the section below.
 Self management courses aim to help you develop skills to be actively involved in your healthcare.
-Contact your local Arthritis Office for details of these courses.
+Contact your local Arthritis NSW on 02 9857 3300 for information.

-Learn ways to manage pain.
-See the Dealing with pain information sheet.
+3. Learn ways to manage pain.
+See the Dealing with Pain information sheet.

-Live a healthy life.
-Stay physically active, eat a healthy diet, stop smoking and reduce stress to help your overall health and wellbeing.
-See the Physical activity and Healthy eating information sheets.
+4. Live a healthy life.
+Stay physically active, eat a healthy diet, stop smoking and reduce stress to help your overall health and well-being.
+See the Physical Activity and Healthy Eating information sheets.

-Learn how to look after your joints.
-See the Saving energy information sheet.
+5. Learn how to look after your joints.
+See the Fatigue & Arthritis information sheet.

-Acknowledge your feelings and seek support.
+6. Acknowledge your feelings and seek support.
 As there is currently no cure for psoriatic arthritis, it is natural to feel scared, frustrated, sad and sometimes angry.
 Be aware of these feelings and get help if they start affecting your daily life.
-See the Arthritis and emotion information sheet.
+See the Emotional Wellbeing information sheet.

 Download this information as a PDF document: Psoriatic Arthritis